 Entropy: The Unseen Threat to Startups

-by Pete Flint, Managing Partner (@peteflint)
+by Pete Flint, General Partner (@peteflint)

 “Disorder, or entropy, always increases with time.
 In other words, it is a form of Murphy’s law: things always tend to go wrong!” – Stephen Hawking, A Brief History of Time